PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pure GAP/hardsigmoid/binary rewrite helpers before changing graph-aware repair policy.

+The channel-first hard-sigmoid gate/Conv rewrite also moved to the Torch-free source-rewrite owner.
+Its 441-line implementation is AST-identical to the prior exporter definition, including safety checks for later consumers and function boundaries.
+A direct classifier-gate fixture fixes the successful rewrite and the shared no-op matrix covers unmatched source.
+Rewrite and architecture validation passes 85 tests; syntax, Ruff, pycompile, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.
+Resume with the remaining channel-last binary bridge rewrite; defer GAP/Conv input repair until its shared shape-normalization dependency has a clear owner.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted